gabesargeant/csv_ninja/README.md

 http://ec2-13-54-32-201.ap-southeast-2.compute.amazonaws.com/

-As you do the files in this repo are pretty much what is up on that above instance.
+As you are aware the files in this repo are pretty much what is up on that above instance.
 Whats missing? a php file called mysql.php which contains connection information to the db.

 This file is this: